£18 Find Cheap Flights from Newcastle upon Tyne to Ireland

 The average price of all round-trip flights from Newcastle upon Tyne to Ireland clicked on KAYAK for each day over the last 12 months.

 If your flying dates are flexible, you should consider flying to Ireland on a Tuesday, as we generally find the cheapest rates on that day for this route.
 On the other hand, Sunday is the most expensive day to fly from Newcastle upon Tyne to Ireland.
-For your return ticket, we recommend flying on a Monday and avoiding Wednesdays for the best deals.
+For your return ticket, we recommend flying on a Monday and avoiding Fridays for the best deals.

 How far in advance should I book a flight from Newcastle upon Tyne to Ireland?